Southern Collegiate Athletic Conference: Conference overview

 Prior to the 2012 conference split, the SCAC fielded competition in baseball, basketball, cross country, field hockey, football, golf, lacrosse, soccer, softball, swimming and diving, tennis, outdoor track and field and volleyball.
 With membership greatly reduced and in flux, some of these sports (field hockey, women's lacrosse) no longer have enough participants (zero and two, respectively) to allow the conference to sponsor them.
 In addition, after struggling with only four football playing schools for several seasons, the conference in November 2015 announced football would be discontinued as a conference sport effective the 2017–18 school year, with football playing institutions affiliating with either the American Southwest Conference or the Southern Athletic Association.
 On July 21, 2018, the conference announced that men's and women's lacrosse would once again be offered as conference sports, and made a commitment to holding an eSports championship in 2019.
 With only four schools fielding women's lacrosse teams, and five men's, the conference champions will not qualify for an automatic bid to the NCAA playoffs.

 Unlike many Division III conferences, where geography is the primary determining factor for membership, the SCAC is made up of private institutions where the primary focus is on academics; the New England Small College Athletic Conference and University Athletic Association are other athletic associations with similar academic emphasis.
 Almost all members sport Phi Beta Kappa chapters.
 Member schools are prominently featured in annual "Best College" rankings; admissions are highly selective.
+With time and the formation of the SAA from many of the SCAC's formerly selective schools, the emphasis on academics has been reduced in recent years.

 In an unusual move for the conference, Colorado College, which offers two Division I (scholarship) sports, was accepted as a member beginning in the 2006–07 season.
 It is the only SCAC school to offer any sort of scholarship athletics, though the Division I programs—namely men's ice hockey and women's soccer—do not compete in the SCAC.
 (The conference does not sponsor ice hockey for either men or women.)

 The conference had previously announced its desire to expand to a total of twelve members, which would ease scheduling issues and allow the conference to divide into eastern and western divisions spread across the southern US.
 On May 26, 2006, Birmingham-Southern College, one of the smallest Division I schools in the country, announced its intentions to drop scholarship athletics and join the SCAC.
 This is a multi-year process subject to final approval by the NCAA.
 The SCAC approved BSC's application, pending NCAA approval, on June 8, 2006.

 Due to the unusual (for Division III) distances between member institutions, travel costs and durations must be factored into any decision to join the conference.
 Rose–Hulman cited these factors as reasons for leaving the conference when it rejoined the Heartland Collegiate Athletic Conference in 2006–07.
 Austin College readily took RHIT's place, moving from the American Southwest Conference before the 2006–07 season.